tainacan/tainacan-wiki/theme.md

 ## Compatible Themes

 Besides inserting a new field in your _WordPress_ admin panel, where you access the Tainacan admin panel itself, the Tainacan plugin also generates [special pages](/tainacan-pages.md) on your site.
-If your theme was thought to present these pages, item and collection listings will be displayed with all the navigation features of the collection such as item search, filters, different display forms, etc. Otherwise, these listings should be very close to the way the theme displays blog posts.
+If your theme was thought to present these pages, item and collection listings will be displayed with all the navigation features of the collection such as item search, filters, different view modes, etc. Otherwise, these listings should be very close to the way the theme displays blog posts.

 Developing a compatible theme is not complicated and also does not need to be done from scratch, since many can be generated from [child themes](https://developer.wordpress.org/themes/advanced-topics/child-themes/) of others that already exist.
 Here on the Wiki we have [an entire session](/dev/creating-compatible-themes.md) dedicated to teaching this to developers.